 Background on the EU Privacy Law…

-As you may be aware, last May (2011) a new EU privacy directive came into force – officially known as Privacy and Electronic Communications Regulations (PECR), though often referred to as the “EU cookie law” as it implies that setting website cookies without a visitors consent would be illegal in all 27 EU member countries.
+As you may be aware, in May 2011 a new EU privacy directive came into force – officially known as Privacy and Electronic Communications Regulations (PECR), though often referred to as the “EU cookie law” as it implies that setting website cookies without a visitors consent would be illegal in all 27 EU member countries.

 Distilling the discussions that have been going on, it comes down to two fundamental points:

 - The PECR is now law (in fact since May 25th 2011) in all 27 EU member states – and is here to stay.

 - Its aim is to protect the privacy of individuals on the web from people and organisations that collect personal information about them, or use ”behavioural targeting” techniques to profile a visitor across the web.

 In principal, this is a good and much needed law.
 The difficultly comes in wording the guidelines in a technology-agnostic way and one that deters privacy abuse while protecting the legitimate need of website owners to know what is going on with their website i.e. at a basic level, how many visitors.
 My previous post on this subject clarifies the main points of what this law represents.